General Purpose Inverse Design of Heterogeneous Finite-Sized Assemblies: Appendix C: Optimization Details

-where $\mathcal{L}_{\text{penalty}}$ is a function of the total predicted concentration of clusters of size $n+1$ (e.g., tetramers; see Appendix D for more detail).
+where $\mathcal{L}_{\text{penalty}}$ is a function of the total predicted concentration of clusters of size $n+1$ (e.g., tetramers; SI D for more detail).
 We use a scaling factor $\lambda$ which we empirically set to 1000.
 This loss maintains a stable tradeoff between two intrinsically competing objectives -- suppressing excessive chain growth and promoting high target yield -- while naturally shifting emphasis toward yield once overgrowth is sufficiently minimized and towards $\mathcal{L}_{\text{penalty}}$ when the mass action constraint is significantly violated at the beginning of the optimization process.
 To mitigate numerical instability, we clip the monomer concentration and interaction strengths to maintain minimums of $9\times10^{-5}$ and $\varepsilon = 0.25$, respectively.

-Convergence is reached within 300 iterations.
+Optimization trajectories generally converge to a stable plateau within 300 iterations (Fig. S3).
+For production runs, we report the yield from this sustained stationary segment, which we define as 50 consecutive iterations with minimal variance.
+Rare late-iteration dips (characterized by abrupt, non-physical yield drops of $\Delta Y\geq0.2$) are identified as numerical artifacts stemming from the projection and clipping steps within the solver; these are consequently excluded from the final reported yields.